awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-multi-keyrings.md

 The caller MUST provide:

 - An optional AWS KMS key identifiers to use as the generator.
-- An optional set of AWS KMS key identifiers to us as child keyrings.
+- An optional set of AWS KMS key identifiers to use as child keyrings.
 - An optional method that can take a region string and return an AWS KMS client e.g. a regional client supplier
 - An optional list of AWS KMS grant tokens

-If any of the AWS KMS key identifiers is not a [valid AWS KMS key ARN](aws-kms-key-arn.md#a-valid-aws-kms-arn), this function MUST fail
+If any of the AWS KMS key identifiers is not a [valid AWS KMS key ARN](aws-kms-key-arn.md#a-valid-aws-kms-arn), this function MUST fail.
-All AWS KMS identifiers are passed to [Assert AWS KMS MRK are unique](aws-kms-mrk-are-unique.md#Implementation) and the function MUST return success otherwise this MUST fail.
 If a regional client supplier is not passed, then a default MUST be created that takes a region string and generates a default AWS SDK client for the given region.

-If there is a generator input then the generator keyring MUST be a [AWS KMS MRK Aware Symmetric Keyring](aws-kms-mrk-aware-symmetric-keyring.md) initialized with
+If there is a generator input then the generator keyring MUST be a [AWS KMS Keyring](aws-kms-keyring.md) initialized with

 - The generator input.
 - The AWS KMS client that MUST be created by the regional client supplier